SamuelOdimegwu/S.W.D/README.md

 # Sammy's Web Design

-> This is a photgraphy login/ sign-up page.
+> This is a a screenshot of the home page.

 ![screenshot](./screenshot.png)